felipemarinho97/dev-spaces/README.md

 ## How I can use it?

-Right now, this CLI only help managing DevSpaces and is using a _hardcoded_ EC2 Launch Template.
-It's not possible to bootstrap launch templates via the CLI yet.
+Please, follow the steps below: [How to bootstrap a Dev Space](BOOTSTRAP.md)

-If you really want to use this, contact the author for more details on how to manualy bootstrap your EC2 Launch Template.
+If you have any issue during the bootstrap progress, contact the author for more details on how to proceed.

 ## My progress is lost when I stop my DevSpace?